kinalmehta/Reinforcement-Learning-Notebooks/suggested_path_in_RL.md

 #### 3. OpenAI SpinningUp [link](https://spinningup.openai.com/en/latest/index.html)

-- Spinning Up is one of the most awesome resource to getting started as a researcher in RL.
+- Spinning Up is one of the most awesome resource to get started as a researcher in RL.
-- It has contains the list of key papers in RL and DRL research.
+- It contains the list of key papers in RL and DRL research.
 - OpenAI has also released [baselines](https://github.com/openai/baselines), which contains implementation of various algorithms.
 - One of the most important thing is writing your own implementations of various algorithms.
 It helps you clear your understanding and connect the theoretical concepts to its implementations.
 - [This repository](https://github.com/kinalmehta/Reinforcement-Learning-Notebooks) contains my implementations of various algorithms.
 I have tried to keep the implementations as simple as possible.